substrate-asia/hackathon-2021-spring/teams/10-Magical-Cultivators/docs/project.md

 ### Design - How we do it?

-The following state diagram shows the mechanism.
+> The following state diagram shows the mechanism.

 ![State Diagram][diagram]

 ### Schedule - What we have done?

+> (>.<) Too much work to be done, but we are a little too late.

 * ~~Framework design(Substrate, Phase 1)~~
 * Pallets implementation(Phase 1)